UyiAguebor/tech242-AWS-linux/Advanced AWS/VPC.md

-# What is a Virtual Public Cloud (VPCS)
+# What is a Virtual Private Cloud (VPCS)

-**Definition:** A Virtual Public Cloud
+**Definition:** A Virtual Private Cloud

 **Availability Zone:** A Data Center

 A VPC is a building/network shared with everyone else.
-Using the public cloud, a VPC is like an apartment in this building, with default subnets associated with availability zones representing the rooms in the apartment (3 for Ireland).
+Using the Private cloud, a VPC is like an apartment in this building, with default subnets associated with availability zones representing the rooms in the apartment (3 for Ireland).

 **Custom VPC:** Can be used to set public and private subnets.